xxyzzzq/quex/trunk/doc/source/modes/incidence-handlers.rst

 .. rubric:: Footnotes

-.. [#f1] Lexical analysis is closely tight with the theory of state machines.
+.. [#f1] Lexical analysis is closely tied with the theory of state machines.
          For that reason, the term 'incidence' has been chosen instead of 'event' which has a established meaning in the context of state machines.